Caminito del Rey Walk – 2023 Update on What you need to Know

 I’ve included a video showing a great overview of what to expect!

-For me, the bridge was my favourite bit, it was such a great opportunity to take photos and video from all angles.
+I loved this part, it was such a great opportunity to take photos and video from all angles.
 Suspended mid air between the rock face with absolutely nothing interrupting your view.

 The Walkway of Death.